- Resources Hub

 In my opinion, this was the best and easiest webinar I have ever delivered.

 The hardest part was creating an impressive-looking deck, but there are so many people out there who can help with that.

-The stress of technology and live delivery was removed and for the first time ever, I was doing something else in the 2 hours leading up to the webinar and not worrying about any technical problems.
+The stress of technology and live delivery was removed and for the first time ever, which meant I was doing something else in the 2 hours leading up to the webinar and wasn’t worrying about any potential technical problems.

 I was able to look at who was online, how long they were online, what actions people were taking (downloads, questions and polls) without an army of marketing or IT people supporting me.

 The whole event was set up days before, was on-brand and on message.
 The recording was available immediately and the emails went out automatically to those who did and didn’t attend.

 It was so easy to set up that I actually ran it twice in one day, once for our European audiences and once for our US audiences and all the technical input I had was 2 clicks.